Steve132/ndarray/README.md

 boost.multi_array requires **boost**.  'nuff said.

-This is a *single header file*.
+This is header-only and it always will be.
 No hassles.

 Example code: